Agricultural-Robotics-Bonn/visual-multi-crop-row-navigation/README.md

 ## Acknowledgments
 This work has been supported by the German Research Foundation under Germany’s Excellence Strategy, EXC-2070 - 390732324 ([PhenoRob](http://www.phenorob.de/)) and [Bonn AgRobotics Group](http://agrobotics.uni-bonn.de/)
+The ROS2 port was done by Agroecology Lab CIC